Robert-Kelly/External-Python-User-Interface-for-MCCCS-Towhee/README.md

   - automatically copy intial system configuration and molecule template files to directories
-  - specify numerous input specifications from http://towhee.sourceforge.net/input/towhee_input_v7_0_x.html within script using a generic 'towhee_input' file or specify all input in the 'towhee_input' file
+  - specify numerous input specifications from http://towhee.sourceforge.net/input/towhee_input_v7_0_x.html within the script itself
+  - use a generic 'towhee_input' file or specify all input in the 'towhee_input' file
   - automatically generate necessary 'towhee_parallel' and MPI executable files within T directories for simulations on a cluster